 The Crimson Cord

 In Joshua 2, we meet a woman named Rahab, whose name translates as “sea monster; dragon; man-eater” and whose occupation could translate the same.
 Rahab was an Amorite prostitute who lived in the wall of Jericho at the time of Israel’s pursuit of the Promise Land.
 Rahab was a moral leper.
-At the time, to be a prostitute was to be at risk for loss of legitimate bloodline, thus loss of any sense of dignity and meaning that society could offer.
+At the time, the life of a prostitute came with gruesome implications.
+Rahab was likely forced into her work by poverty or loss of kinsman.
+This also meant the loss of any dignity or meaning that society could offer.
 Rahab was despicable and she was forgettable.

-However, entertaining many “guests”, Rahab was also in the know, hearing story after story of Israel’s undertakings.
+However, through entertaining many “guests”, Rahab was also in the know.
+Within the walls of her inn Rahab heard story after story of Israel’s undertakings.
 Fear of Yahweh was spreading throughout Jericho like a disease and Rahab was watching it happen.
 So, when two men from Israel’s army appeared at her door, trying to escape Amorite pursuers, Rahab did something unexpected.
 The woman once known as a man-eater became a protector, and, on behalf of the stories she had heard of Yahweh, Rahab betrayed her own people, sheltered the Israelites, and pointed them to safety.
 “Before the spies lay down for the night, she went up on the roof and said to them, “I know that the Lord has given you this land and that a great fear of you has fallen on us, so that all who live in this country are melting in fear because of you.”
 (Joshua 2:8-9) Rahab had heard of Israel, she had heard of Yahweh, and she made up her mind that this was the story to partake in.

 In exchange for their lives, the Israelites save Rahab from the destruction of Jericho.
 “And the city and all that is within it shall be devoted to the Lord for destruction.
 Only Rahab the prostitute and all who are with her in her house shall live, because she hid the messengers whom we sent.”
 (Joshua 6:16-17) Rahab’s fate was sealed when she hung a crimson cord from her window, a sign to Israel that her house and everyone in it would be exempt from destruction.